alexch/alexch.github.com/dolores/alternate-dog-area.md

 [find current RPD dog map too]

+But, even though it is smaller, it is plenty big enough to provide some good ball-tossing and chasing space.

 ## Isn't the hill too hilly?

 Maybe.
 But it's not much steeper than Hipster Hill.
 And the ADA path will require a retaining wall above it, which will level it out some.
 It's also possible to regrade it slightly while retaining its character.

+## Doesn't it encroach on the soccer field?

+It's actually about the same distance from the edge of the flat field, and arguably encroaches *less* since it's separated by a slope and the ADA path.